lab1092/blender-manual_ja/manual/interface/window_system/arranging_frames.rst

 In the upper right and lower left corners of a window are the window splitter widgets, and they look like a little ridged thumb grip.
 It both splits and combines window panes.
 When you hover over it, your cursor will change to a cross.
-:kbd:`Lmb` and drag it to the left to split the pane vertically, or downward to split it horizontally.
+:kbd:`LMB` and drag it to the left to split the pane vertically, or downward to split it horizontally.